Discover more at Kingston Lacy

 We’re inviting you to take your time to explore one of the National Trust’s greatest treasures: a self-portrait by Dutch master, Rembrandt.

 It’s on tour from Buckland Abbey in Devon.
 It’s playful, flamboyant and theatrical.
-It will be on display in the Spanish Room at Kingston Lacy (and, after Christmas, in a wheel-chair accessible space on the ground floor), with comfortable chairs and optional audio guides to prompt you into looking slowly at this masterpiece.
+Until 22 March, it will be on display in a wheel-chair accessible space, with comfortable chairs and audio guides (including hearing loops) to prompt you into looking slowly at this masterpiece.

 Gift yourself some time with one of the world’s greatest painters.

-Rembrandt van Rijn’s ‘Self-portrait in a Feathered Bonnet’ (1635) will be on display at Kingston Lacy 12 September to 16 November, and then from 12 January to 22 March in a wheel-chair accessible space.
-It is a self-led experience, available during normal house opening times (10.30am-3pm).
+Rembrandt van Rijn’s ‘Self-portrait in a Feathered Bonnet’ (1635) will be on display at Kingston Lacy until 22 March in a wheel-chair accessible space.
+Entry for wheel-chair users is from the Laundry Courtyard.

 Meet Rembrandt will also be at the following venues: